pnp/sp-dev-fx-webparts/samples/react-comparer/README.md

 After all, one of the premises of SPFx is that SPFx gives us -- the SharePoint developer community -- a framework to build the same web parts that Microsoft's own developers do.
 Right?

 This sample re-creates the SharePoint file picker (or, more accurately, the SharePoint image picker) that is used by out-of-the-box web parts such as the Image and Hero web parts.
-My goal was to create something that would be re-usable (maybe even a candidate for the PnP controls?), and would be _virtually indistinguishable_ from the out-of-the-box picker.
+My goal was to create something that would be re-usable, and would be as close as possible from the out-of-the-box picker.
 In fact, as I was testing the app, I found myself testing the out-of-the-box picker when I thought I was testing my own file picker.

+After building this sample, I can confirm that it _is_ possible to build web parts that look and feel like the out-of-the-box web parts using SPFx.

-It includes the following tabs:
+The file picker includes the following tabs:

 ### Recent